arthur-nepomuceno/arthur-nepomuceno/README.md

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arthur-nepomuceno/)
 [![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white)](mailto:arth.nepo@gmail.com)

-Honesty is a main value for me, therefore let me start with it: I don't really think you're into reading big texts right now.
+Honesty is a key value for me, therefore allow me to start with it: I really think you're not into reading big texts right now.
-So I keep it simple for us.
+So I'll keep it simple for us.
 Here is what you need to know:

 I'm a full stack web developer.
 I can build a responsive application for desktop and mobile.